Hennessy-Milner Theorems via Galois Connections: Concluding Remarks, Related and Future Work

 We also point out the differences to the dual adjunction approach \cite{k:coalgebraic-logic-beyond-sets,kp:coalgebraic-modal-logics-overview,kr:logics-coinductive-predicates,Pavlovic2006:DualAdj} to coalgebraic modal logic.
 There the functor on the ``logic universe'' characterizes the \emph{syntax} of the logics, while the semantics is given by a natural transformation.
 In \cite{kr:logics-coinductive-predicates} the approach is lifted to fibrations (in which the equivalence lives).
-Generalizing our approach however would lead to situation where we obtain a fibred adjunction between two fibrations (for logic and behaviour) on the same category. \todo{ HB: Sure.
-I think we should cite the survey article by Kupke and Pattinson here instead of \cite{kr:logics-coinductive-predicates}.
-B: I also cited a paper by Bartek which seems to be the origin of the dual adjunction approach.} \todo{B: no fibred adjunction.
-Adjunction between Set, where the coalgebra lives, to $Set^{op}$, where the logic lives.
-In our case: two fibrations on the same category (where the coalgebra lives).} In \cite{kkkrh:expressivity-quantitative-modal-logics} the approach of \cite{kr:logics-coinductive-predicates} is instantiated to a quantitative setting, without treating trace metrics.
-A central notion there is that of an approximating family, which, translated into our language, says that $\mathcal{F}\subseteq [0,1]^X$ is an approximating family iff $\forall f\in [0,1]^X\colon \alpha(\mathcal{F}) \ge \alpha(\{f\})$ implies $\alpha(\lo(\mathcal{F})) \ge \alpha(\lo(\{f\}))$, with $\lo$ being restricted to applying modalities.\todo{B: Harsh, please check!} If $\lo$ is join-preserving, this is equivalent to $\lo(c(\mathcal{F})) \subseteq c(\lo(\mathcal{F}))$, i.e., it is strongly related to compatibility (see Lemma~\ref{lem:approximating-family} in the appendix).
+Generalizing our approach however would lead to a situation where we obtain a fibred adjunction between two fibrations (for logic and behaviour) on the same category.